 - Old town

-For booking a traditional hotel near hot sites in Yazd, Chiyakotravel is always here for you. you can offer Yazd tours to have an expert to guide to accompany you and show you around, getting you to know more about Yazd history, and culture in ancient myths.
+For booking a traditional hotel near hot sites in Yazd city, Chiyakotravel is always here for you. you can offer Yazd tours to have an expert to guide to accompany you and show you around, getting you to know more about Yazd history, and culture in ancient myths.